nageswar517/git/Git2.md

   * macOS. <br>
 2. Internet Connection
 3. Disk Space
+4. Please make sure you have a github account.

 ## Installing Git <br>
 ##### These steps are for windows only.